-Ever since Facebook took over the internet, people have gone on about quitting it—why they want to, or how they did, and why you should, too.
-Maybe you’ve thought about deleting your Facebook, and if you have, congratulations!
+Ever since Facebook took over the internet, people have talked about quitting it—why they want to, or how they did, and why you should, too.
+Maybe you’ve thought about deleting your profile, and if you have, congratulations!
 But I can’t quit Facebook.
 I can’t because my salsa team depends on me.

-You may now be thinking, Harrison, what if you find another salsa team that uses something like Signal, the secure messaging app.
+But Harrison, can’t you find another salsa team that uses something like Signal, the secure messaging app?
 No, I like my salsa team, our name is Rumberos de Nieves and we will be performing in New York this summer.
 Stop by for a show, okay?
 Great.

+You might also wonder what if my fellow salseros hate Facebook, too?
+I don’t know if they do, but I’ve noticed my teammates use it a lot.
 Our Facebook group is where rehearsal plans and performance dates get announced.
-And on Messenger, we share videos and memes and plan surprises for birthdays.
+We share videos and memes and plan surprises for birthdays on Messenger.
 It’s where we say if we’re running late, or if we’re going to grab drinks.

-At first, I tried passively using our Facebook group and assumed I’d hear most big announcements at rehearsals.
-I’ve held onto a Facebook account for more than a decade, but for the better part of the last few years, I’ve successfully refrained from using it much.
+At first, I tried not really using our Facebook group and assumed I’d hear big announcements at rehearsals.
 That strategy failed early on in my salsa career.
 I missed a few reminders about our performance schedule, freaked out, and resolved to dig through Facebook’s web of notifications to make sure I’d see every announcement from our director going forward.
 I still haven’t figured out all of those settings, so now I keep Messenger and Facebook on my phone and check both regularly.
 I am but one occasionally rhinestoned man in a sea of 1.45 billion daily active Facebook users.

 Why can’t you?